paulburton0/nodegallery/README.md

     $ nodegallery help
   ```

-  You can name your applcation whatever you want by renaming the executable init script and making sure the $apppath variable at the beginning of that file points to the location of your application.
+  You can name your applcation whatever you want by renaming the executable init script and making sure the $apppath variable at the beginning of that script points to the location of your application.

 4. You're done.
 Navigate to your nodegallery to see your pictures and videos.

 ##Notes